 3. THE RIGHT SKILLET AND SIZE

-As most of know, nothing compares to a well-seasoned cast-iron pan.
+As most of you know, nothing compares to a well-seasoned cast-iron pan.
 However, I know not everyone has one or even wants one.
 You can use a small skillet, a pie plate or even a square 9×9 pan, but whatever you use make sure it is oven safe.

 Also, size DOES matter.
 A 12 egg frittata comes out fantastic in a 10″ skillet.
 It gets enough bottom surface area to cook evenly as well as nice height.
 Anything bigger will make the frittata thinner and less majestic.